jackwatters45/local-finance/README.md

 ## Roadmap

+- would really prefer to create a folder for settings instead of a single file
-- [ ] allow users to edit from the table
+- allow users to edit from the table
-  - [ ] input concurency becomes a problem
+  - input concurency becomes a problem
+- switch to vite + react compiler (no reason to use next rn)
+- ai integration - categories etc
+- export + import data
+- implement add/delete fields

 ## System design stuff